tigranv/Random-Password-Generator/README.md

 ### Simple Usage
 Instead of instantiating individual Random objects, I recommend that you create a single Random instance to generate all the random numbers needed by your app.

-> This class library written on C# 2015 .NET Framework 4.6
+> This class library written on C# 6.0, .NET Framework 4.6 Visual Studio 2015 Comunity Edition